86 pointsby pragmar4 months ago14 comments

 why are you distributing this as a .msixbundle?
 Ive never seen that before (perhaps im un-informed though), As I don't have the Microsoft store I was expecting a .exe (and it appears to install a .msixbundle app via powershell ill need to first install the windows app sdk as well - win11).
 Is this intended? thanks

-• pragmar3 days ago
+• pragmar4 months ago

 I'm distributing msix (msixbundle) because it allows me to package a downloadable installer and a windows store upload.
 You should be able to double click the msixbundle to run the installer, powershell isn't necessary.